-Thank you for buying the ASUS® P4B533-V motherboard!
+Thank you for buying the ASUS® P4GE-VM motherboard!

-The ASUS P4B533-V motherboard delivers a host of new features and latest technologies making it another standout in the long line of ASUS quality motherboards!
+The ASUS P4GE-VM motherboard delivers a host of new features and latest technologies making it another standout in the long line of ASUS quality motherboards!

-The P4B533-V incorporates the Intel® Pentium® 4 Processor in 478-pin package coupled with the Intel® 845G (Brookdale-G) chipset to set a new benchmark for an effective desktop platform solution.
+The motherboard incorporates the Intel® Pentium® 4 Processor in 478-pin package coupled with the Intel® 845GE chipset to set a new benchmark for a cost-effective desktop platform solution.

-Supporting up to 2GB of system memory with PC2100/1600 DDR SDRAM, high-resolution graphics via an AGP 4X slot, USB 2.0 capability, high-speed data transfers using the ATA100 protocol, and 6-channel PCI audio features, the P4B533-V is your perfect vehicle to get ahead in the world of power computing!
+Supporting up to 2GB of system memory with PC2700/2100/1600 DDR SDRAM, high-resolution graphics via an AGP 4X slot, USB 2.0, and 6-channel audio features, the P4GE-VM is your affordable vehicle to enter the world of computing!